Ericsson/c3-web-guide/src/pages/rooms.md

 Rooms may also have a human-readable alias, which must be set at room creation.
 Unlike room names, it is possible to look up a room by it's alias using `client.fetchRoomByAlias`.
 The alias is chosen by the creator of the room, and has to be globally unique.

-For the purpose of this guide, a room has already been created whith the two previously registered users, which will be accessible in later parts of the guide.
+For the purpose of this guide, a room has already been created with the two previously registered users, which will be accessible in later parts of the guide.